YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/7-kubectl/README.md

 ## selector

-- Filter your output by useng --selector option.
+- Filter your output by using --selector option.
 This one works just on labels:
 **kubectl get pods --selector=app=busybox-1**